SmileyChris/django-countries/README.rst

 alphanumerically sorted list.
 If you would like them to be repeated, set the ``COUNTRIES_FIRST_REPEAT`` setting to ``True``.

-Finally, you can optionally separate these 'first' countries with an empty choice by providing the choice label as the ``COUNTRIES_FIRST_BREAK`` setting.
+Finally, you can optionally separate these "first" countries with an empty choice by providing the choice label as the ``COUNTRIES_FIRST_BREAK`` setting.